Anchal-kansal/sentiment-analysis/readme.md

+# Text Classification with Textblob
+To run, python3 sentiment.py

+# Text Classification with Support Vector Machine
+To run SVM, python svm.py

-# Text Classification with Keras and TensorFlow
+# Text Classification with Keras and TensorFlow(Neural Net)

 Data can be downloaded [here](http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/).
 Many thanks to ThinkNook for putting such a great resource out there.